zabkwak/reacting-squirrel/README.md

 const file = 'get somehow a File instance';
 Socket.emit('file.upload', undefined, { file }, (progress) => console.log(progress));
 ```
+#### Limitations
+The server limits the message size.
+If the size is bigger than allowed limit, the socket is disconnected.
+The module has 100MB cap for the message size.

 ## TODO
 [https://trello.com/b/FepP7DPC/reacting-squirrel](https://trello.com/b/FepP7DPC/reacting-squirrel)